Apocalyptic and post-apocalyptic fiction: Anime and manga

 Katsuhiro Otomo's cyberpunk manga and anime series Akira (1982 debut) is set in a post-apocalyptic Neo-Tokyo.
 Buronson's Fist of the North Star (1983 debut) is a story about Kenshiro, the successor of the deadly ancient martial art, Hokuto Shinken, in a world destroyed by nuclear war.

 Hayao Miyazaki's manga series Nausicaä of the Valley of the Wind (1982 debut), later adapted into a 1984 anime film by Studio Ghibli, depicts a post-apocalyptic future where industrial civilization was wiped out in the "Seven Days of Fire" 1,000 years before the main events.
 A "Toxic Jungle" threatens the last of humanity.
 Nausicaä is the princess of The Valley of the Wind who, rather than destroying the Toxic Jungle, decides to study the flora and fauna in the hopes of co-existing with the forest.

 The manga and anime series Dragon Ball Z (1989 debut) and Dragon Ball Super (2015 debut), sequels to Akira Toriyama's Dragon Ball, contain parallel timelines generated by time-travel to the past from an apocalyptic and post-apocalyptic future.
-Cybernetic humans caused the mass extinction of roughly two-thirds of Earth's human population, and years later, two higher dimensional beings killed all (but two) of the remaining population - along with an unknown amount of beings from other inhabited planets in that universe.
+2 Cybernetic humans caused the mass extinction of roughly two-thirds of Earth's human population, and years later, two higher dimensional beings Zamasu and Goku Black, killed all (but two) of the remaining population - along with an unknown amount of beings from other inhabited planets in that universe.

 Battle Angel Alita (1990 debut) is a cyberpunk manga about an amnesiac female cyborg, Alita.
 It was later adapted into the James Cameron film Alita: Battle Angel (2019).

 The anime and manga X by Clamp features a supernatural apocalypse.
 In it there is a battle over the end of the world between the "Dragons of Heaven" who wish to save humanity, and the "Dragons of Earth" who wish to wipe out humanity.
 The central character, Kamui Shirō, has to choose which side to fight for.
 The manga began in 1992 and has been on hiatus since 2003.
 It has been adapted as an anime film in 1996 and an anime television series between 2001 and 2002.